Canadian Medical Protective Association: Liability protection

-The CMPA describes itself as a "mutual defense" organization for doctors.
+The CMPA describes itself as a "mutual defence" organization for doctors.
 In other words, it is not an insurance company.
 There is no contract between the CMPA and member physicians ensuring that the CMPA pays damages to victims of medical malpractice.
-When a doctor is brought before the Canadian justice system, the doctor's legal defense is funded by the CMPA, which uses its discretion on the cases it takes.
+When a doctor is brought before the Canadian justice system, the doctor's legal defence is funded by the CMPA, which uses its discretion on the cases it takes.
 The CMPA may defend a doctor sued in civil court for medical negligence causing injury, and may also defend a doctor charged in criminal court for offenses ranging from financial fraud (such as over-billing), to malfeasance, sexual battery, and felony crimes.

 The national statistics for negligence lawsuits shown in the table (right) are from the 2012 CMPA Annual Report.
 The CMPA does not distinguish between lawsuits which are dismissed, discontinued, or abandoned, but provides only an accumulated total for this category.
 A lawsuit may be dismissed by the courts, or a lawyer may inform a plaintiff that there is no reasonable chance of success with a lawsuit, in which case it may be abandoned or discontinued.
 Often, a Statement of Claim is filed years before the case is resolved, thus the number of actions commenced in a given year need not equal the sum of the resolved cases in that year.